 Interestingly, even though the fee all publishers pay Ingram is relatively consistent, the fees the publishers charge their authors are all over the board.
-For example, many POD publishers charge anywhere from $25-$49 for “maintenance fees” or “storage fees” or “hosting fees.”
+For example, most POD publishers charge anywhere from $25-$49 for “maintenance fees” or “storage fees” or “hosting fees.”
 However, other publishers charge $99 – $199 a year for “distribution fees” even though it is the exact same thing as the “storage fee.”
-Still other publishers don’t charge a storage fee at all and instead pay substantially lower royalties (anywhere from 20% – 50%, instead of the 100% you earn with Outskirts Press) and charge substantially higher author copy prices.
-In other words, they’re getting the storage fee from you somewhere else.
+Some publishers don’t charge a storage fee directly but instead pay substantially lower royalties (usually 20% – 50%) and charge substantially higher author copy prices.
+In other words, they’re getting the storage fee somewhere else.

-If your annual storage fee is not added to your author’s center account in January, it means your publication date earned the exception.
+If your annual storage fee is not added automatically to your Publishing Center account in January, it means your publication date earned the exception.
 Typically, only books published in the last 30 days of the year qualify for the exception.
 Otherwise, if the storage fee was added to your account, that fee is due on or before January 31.
 You can pay securely and conveniently online with a credit card by logging-in to your Publishing Center and visiting your Shopping Cart.

-The fee is assessed for each hardcopy format of a published title.
-Since each format is distributed separately via Ingram, each format is charged its own digital fee.
-So, for instance, if you have one paperback format, the fee will be $25/year (regardless of how many actual copies you sell – yes, this fee stays the same even if you sell thousands of copies).
+The fee is assessed for each hard copy format (paperback and hardback) of a published title.
+Since each format is made available separately via Ingram, each format is charged its own digital fee.
+So, for instance, if you have one paperback format for your book, the fee will be $25/year (regardless of how many actual copies you sell – yes, this fee stays the same even if you sell thousands of copies).
 If you have one paperback and one hardback of the same book, the fee will be $50.
-If you have two different paperback format of two different titles, the fee will be $50, and so forth.
+If you have two different paperback format of two different titles, the fee will be $50 ($25 for each format), and so forth.
 This fee-per-format is the same, regardless of whether you sell 100 books via wholesalers or 10,000.
 It is charged per title, not per copy.

 WHAT DOES THIS FEE PAY FOR?

-This fee covers wholesale digital distribution and on-demand printing, which is what allows your book to be listed on major online retail sites like Amazon and Barnes & Noble, as well as being accessible via iPage (Ingram’s Ordering Database), and Ingram Book Wholesalers.
-It is also what allows your book to be printed on-demand when requested by you through your author’s center.
+This fee covers wholesale digital distribution and on-demand availability for hard copy printing, which is what allows your book to be listed on major online retail sites like Amazon and Barnes & Noble, as well as being accessible via iPage (Ingram’s Ordering Database), and Ingram Book Wholesalers.
+It is also what allows your book to be printed on-demand when requested by you through your Publisher’s Center.